kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

         {
             "name":"timeout",
             "type":"long",
-            "default":-1,
+            "default":0,
-            "doc":"The amount of milliseconds (since the timestamp) until the message expires.
-Value of -1 is reserved to indicate no expiration."
+            "doc":"Amount of milliseconds (since the timestamp) until the message expires.
+Value of 0 is reserved to indicate no expiration."
         },
         {
             "name":"endpointMessageId",